SamTherapy/waifurudor.de/README.md

 yarn
 ```

-Now that the dependencies are taken care of you can verify it runs with `npm start` in the root directory of the project.
+Now that the dependencies are taken care of you can verify it runs with `yarn build && yarn start` in the root directory of the project.
 If it tells you it is listening on a port you're probably good to go.

 ## Running as a service